 So, for example, we can do a flight of Burgundy Chardonnays one week and then reuse one or two bottles in comparison with new world Chardonnays the next.
 It’s efficient and good for our studies.

-In testing, experts weren’t able to detect which wines were poured using a Coravin and which were not and none of glasses were ‘oxidised, un-servable or unexpectedly varied’.
+In testing, experts couldn’t detect which wines were poured using a Coravin and which were not and none of glasses were ‘oxidised, un-servable or unexpectedly varied’.
 This discussion amongst professional sommeliers also gives the system a guarded thumbs up with plenty of tips from professional users.

 Certainly, our experience with Coravin across hundreds of bottles has been hugely positive.
 In short, if you get good wine, get a Coravin.